 The most important thing in terms of my process is that the producers have said from Day 1 that these TV shows are reinventions of the source material.
 We’re not looking to make, necessarily, a live-action adaptation of the comic, it’s its own take.
 I think there are going to be similarities in terms of the look and types of people that we cast, but it’s really up to us to reinvent these characters, in a way.
 Luckily for me, most of the producers also write these comic books, so they know these characters in and out.
 They’ll come to us and say, “We’re casting Black Canary,” for example.
 [And] I say, “Tell me all about her.
 What is her essence like?
 Who is she to you?”
 I cast off of that, I don’t cast off of my own knowledge of the canon or the mythology.
 It’s their own enthusiasm and take on these characters, and I try to match the essence of the character described to me based on the knowledge of actors I know and who I think might be right for it.

 Are there differences between casting superheroes and comic book characters for film and for TV?

 I have an opportunity to discover more novice talent in television.
 All the superhero films out there are great.
 [They] all serve and support this culture, which is awesome.
 [But] I think, for the most part, films focus on established actors.
 In TV, I’m casting [up] to 15 roles a week on each show, and the actors are typically pretty unknown.
 They’re not household names.
-It gives me a chance to really discover people who are closest to the character at hand as opposed to casting them for name recognition or face recognition.
+It gives me a chance to really discover and audition people who are closest to the character for a show like “Riverdale,” “Arrow,” or “Supergirl” as opposed to casting them for name recognition or face recognition.
 It’s really about who gives the best performance, so to me it’s exciting in TV on a weekly basis to be able to really put forth the best talent I’ve been seeing.